idibau/cs2bim/README.md

 ### Triangulation Representation Type

-You can define the representation type that is used to represent the TIN geometry in the ifc.
+You can define the representation type used to represent the TIN geometry in the ifc.
 Supported values are TESSELLATION or BREP.
 TESSELATION is recommended because it needs less storage space.

 ### Feature Classes